pbs/resty/doc/tutorial.rst

     >>> c
     <resty.types.Service object at 0x26abd10>

-    >>> zipcode_service = c.service("zipcodes")
+    >>> zipcode_collection = c.service("zipcodes")
     <resty.types.Collection object at 0x2597e90>

 ..
 Note::

-    The *$services* field is available only in the Service documents.
-The service field is used to describe all available services as top level collections.
+    The call to :mod:`c.service("zicpodes")` will select the top level collection named :mod:`zicpodes`

 Step 3: Use filters
 -------------------

-The *$filters* are used to describe complex interactions that usually require some sort of human input.
+The :mod:`filters` are used to describe complex interactions that usually require some sort of human input.
 One particularly common situation is searching trough the elements of a collection.
 Templates are available only in collections.
-Since *zipcode_service* returns a collection object we can filter it based on zip.
+Since :mod:`zipcode_service` returns a collection we can filter it based on zip.

 ::